-First class BA Honours Drama and Theatre Studies RHUL
+First-class BA Honours Drama and Theatre Studies, RHUL

 Role and responsibilities:

-Professional teaching experience:
+Freelance Professional teaching experience includes:

-Somatic movement therapy professional activity and development:
+Somatic Movement Therapy professional activity and development:

 Fabiano’s current research dissemination offers a mode of performance training and practice that he has developed in collaboration with research participants entitled ‘Orientation Score’ – an improvisational process challenging the notion of neutrality.
 Looking for opportunities to share this in both performance and non-performance contexts.

 As an artist, Fabiano looks to facilitate and make work within projects that engage the community and respect therapeutic consciousness as part of their methodology.
 He focuses on the relationship between somatic practices and art-making, particularly in developing ethically-aware artists, resourcing the performer’s well-being, and developing emotional resilience.
 With an interest in training adaptability within the complexity of how a performer stays connected (grounded, present, aware) to themselves in relation to others and their environment, developing a sustainable performative presence.